flaskevann/patterns-examples/README.md

 ## The Plan

 Every commonly used pattern and principle is to be studied and learned by creating and documenting a working example implementation, if not too abstract.
 This implementation can then easily be looked up again later if something suddenly becomes unclear.
-Sometimes an existing example may also need to be updated or improved upon if something is missing or just plain wrong.
+Sometimes an existing example may also need to be updated or improved upon, if something is missing or just plain wrong.

 I'm mostly doing this for myself, but anybody interested can use the examples and or contribute if they want to.

 ## Contents

 Each implementation has to have at least one model, a UML diagram and some demo execution code.
-Unit tests would also be nice. ;-)

 ### Example